azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 az login --service-principal --username $clientId --password $clientSecret --tenant $tenantId
 ```

-Youl'l notice that we have set the service principal name to the subscription GUID prefixed with "terraform-".
+You'll notice that we have set the service principal name to the subscription GUID prefixed with "terraform-".
+The command will generate a service principal name or password if they are not specified.
+However specifying the name as 'terraform-\<subscriptionId\>' as a standard should ensure that the endpoint is unique enough yet easily derived in scripting.

 Check that the login is successful using any CLI command such as `az account list-locations --output table` or `az account show --output jsonc`.

 #### Create a provider.tf file

-Create a provider.tf file with the information:
+Create your provider.tf file with the information:

 ```bash
 echo "provider \"azurerm\" {